ICML-270-anonymous/DMTG-One-Shot-Differentiable-Multi-Task-Grouping/README.md

 # DMTG: One-Shot Differentiable Multi-Task Grouping
 This is a demo showing the dynamic grouping process of tasks of our proposed DMTG method on CelebA-9, CelebA-40, and Taskonomy-5 datasets.
+DMTG will initialize a group matrix whose rows and columns represent tasks and groups, respectively, and optimize it using the Gumbel softmax to obtain a discrete one-hot vector for each column.
 ## Task grouping on CelebA-9.
 ![alt Dynamica grouping on CelebA-9](img/celeba9_0.4.gif "Dynamica grouping on CelebA-9")
 ## Task grouping on CelebA-40.